top of page

 The dissertation examines how white and black families navigated a changing world after the state assembly enacted the nation’s first gradual abolition law during the Revolutionary War.
 It emphasizes the fact that there is a troubling history of slavery in Cumberland County that occurred between the sunnier events of emancipation and county participation in the underground railroad.

-The Society now operates independently.
+The Society now operates independently as a 501(c)(3).

 AAHSSCPA